xiahualiu/docker-web/blog/content/cpp-no-virtual-functions.md

 The reason for the extra 8 bytes are that, **for a `Int1` object to call its virtual functions, the program needs to find the `vtable` belongs to this `Int1` first**.

 Why we need to store this value?
+Can't we just hardcode it in the `Int1::print()` function?

 Imagine if we `static_cast` our `Int1` object back to the base class `BaseData`, even though the cast object is `BaseData` type, the `vtable` pointer is still same as the `Int1` type.
 In short: